5

 Once you enable Google Workspace AI Labels (it’s not enabled by default), Google will use AI to automatically generate labels for your Drive assets (e.g. confidential, sensitive, intellectual property, PII, PCI, PHI, etc.).
 Specific users you’ve designated review and respond to those labels, thereby training the model and improving its accuracy for your data.

-Like any AI-based assessment, Google’s AI classification labels aren’t 100% accurate, but we recommend that our clients who use Google Workspace do leverage the AI labels.
+Like any AI-based assessment, Google’s AI classification labels aren’t 100% accurate, but we recommend that our clients who use Google Workspace do leverage the AI labels as a central part of their security posture.
 It’s more accurate, covers more use cases, and requires significantly less maintenance.

 Be Aware of What Google DLP Does and Doesn’t Cover